Some Weird Facts You May (or may not) Want to Know About Me

 never dawned on me that writing was something that I could do for a living.
 I used to

-papers.
+reports and term papers.
 Until 2003, I never gave it another thought.

 What happened in 2003?